isomerpages/moe-serangoonsec/_academic-programmes/Science/Competitions.md

 Ending the term on a celebratory note, the Science department is pleased to announce the result of the IgnITE Challenge 2022, that is organised by the Institute of Technical Education (ITE).
 The IgnITE Skills Challenge is an annual competition that introduces students to technical skills and fosters a deeper understanding of courses offered by ITE.
 Out of the 7 teams from our school, two teams from 3I3 and 3I4  qualified for the Finals round of the Artificial Intelligence(AI) Car and Mad Mocktail Challenges respectively.
 We are proud to share that the team from 3I3 had been awarded the Silver medal for designing and programming the fastest and most accurate car in the AI Car Challenge.

 We would like to affirm the efforts of all 21 students who participated in the IgnITE Skills Challenges 2022 and displayed the values of resilience and excellence.
 We also would like to thank the group of teacher-mentors for guiding the students over the past two months, and making learning beyond the classroom so enjoyable and memorable!

+##### Singapore Junior Physics Olympiad (SJPO) 2022

+In Term 2 this year, a team of 13 Secondary 4 students took part in the Singapore Junior Physics Olympiad (SJPO).
+The SJPO is a competition for secondary school students, aimed at encouraging the study and appreciation of physics beyond the school curriculum.
+This annual competition provides opportunities for students to solve novel physics problems that require critical and inventive thinking.

+We are proud to announce that out of the students who participated, three students were awarded a certificate of participation in both the individual and team categories, six students were awarded an Honourable Mention in at least one category, while four students were awarded an Honourable Mention in both the team and individual categories.

+Well done to all the participants!

+##### Singapore Junior Chemistry Olympiad (SJChO) 2022

+In Term 2 and 3 this year, a team of 10 Secondary 4 students took part in the Singapore Junior Chemistry Olympiad (SJChO).
+The SJChO is a competition for secondary school students, aimed at encouraging the study and appreciation of chemistry beyond the school curriculum.
+This annual competition provides a platform for students to challenge themselves in their chemical knowledge and skills.

+We are proud to announce that out of the students who participated, Jesslyn Richelle Hu was awarded a Certificate of Merit in the competition.

+We would like to affirm the efforts of all 10 students!

+##### ICAS Science Assessment 2022

+In Term 3 this year, a group of 25 Secondary 2 students from our school took part in ICAS Science Assessment.
+The ICAS Science Assessment is a 1-hour test where students solve higher-order thinking questions on various fields of Science, such as Chemistry, Physics, Biology and Astronomy.

+We are proud to announce that out of the students who participated, 11 students were awarded a certificate of participation, 5 students were awarded a certificate of merit and 6 students were awarded a certificate of credit.

+In addition, we have Lee David Aiden Tan from 2H8 who was awarded a certificate of distinction, and Tristan Yew Kit from 2H5, who was awarded a certificate of high distinction.

+Well done to all the participants!